navipartner/npcore-partners/Documentation/public/retail/gettingstarted/system_requirements.md

 ### Internet failover (recommended)

-It's recommended to have a failover solution in case the internet is down.
+It's recommended to have a failover solution in case the Internet is down.
 It should be using an independent network.
 The solutions for this are as follows:

-- A router with integrated 4G fallback, which switches the cabled Internet connection to 4G when it goes down.
+- A router with integrated 4G fallback, which switches the cabled Internet connection to 4G when it goes down, and/or
 - A backup Internet connection which you can automatically switch over to when the primary Internet connection goes down.

 ### Web client